Evolve-IT/directory-info-service/directory-info-service/README.md

 ## Installation

-Building and Installing on Centos/Linux:
+Building and Installing on Centos/Linux
-1. Enable wget if not enable/installed:
+1. Enable wget if not enable/installed
  a. yum install wget -y
-2. Install JDK 1.8 (This should only be done if Maven/mvn cannot run because JDK 1.8 is missing):
+2. Install JDK 1.8 (This should only be done if Maven/mvn cannot run because JDK 1.8 is missing)
  a. mkdir /opt/java && cd /opt/java
  b.
 For 32-bit Systems
   i. $ cd /opt/java